nilsegger/winterp/README.md

   ```

 ## Challenges
+  - Release Mode: I was always building in Debug Mode, which gave me no errors, but when building in release mode on Ubuntu, some tests did not pass.
+    This would need some more investigating, since I was unable to reproduce this on Windows in release mode.
+Im assuming clang is doing some floating point optimisations.
   - Imports: Due to running out of time, my interpreter only supports a single import.
     For more imports, I would need to map module and field name to their counterpart WASI function.
   - Parsing the file: In the beginning I believed parsing a file wouldnt take me as long as it ended up doing, so I was unable to get started on the runtime before saturday.